No free lunch for markets with multiple num\'eraires: Introduction

 Our purpose is to extend the FTAP and the Superhedging Theorem when no tradable num\'{e}raire exists for the global market but when there is a tradable num\'{e}raire per submarket.
-Under the assumption that there is no arbitrage in the global market, there exist risk-neutral measures (or state price deflators) that depend on the submarket but are constructed from a common random variable (see Theorem \ref{main1} and Remark \ref{EMM}).
-If we apply the classical FTAP separately to each submarkets (which are arbitrage free), we obtain the existence of submarket-dependent risk-neutral measures, but we are not able to find some common factor between them, which should appear because the submarkets are part of a global market.
+Under the assumption that there is no arbitrage in the global market, there exist risk-neutral measures (or state price deflators) that depend on the submarket but are constructed from a common random variable (see Theorem \ref{main1}).
+If we apply the classical FTAP separately to each submarkets (which are arbitrage free), we obtain the existence of submarket-dependent risk-neutral measures, but we are not able to find some common factor between them.
+We find that in general, it is not possible to identify a common risk-neutral measure.
+Nevertheless, we prove in Section \ref{ecoillus} that this is true when the spreads between the different submarkets are deterministic (and of course when there is a common num\'eraire).
+In this section, we also show by examples and by counter-examples that there is no relationship between the completeness of all submarkets and that of the global market.

 The initial motivation for this modelisation was the multicurve setting of the post-2007 interest rate market.
-Since 2007, significant spreads are observed between the zero-coupon (ZC) curves associated to different frequencies (or tenors) and the market practice for interest rate swap valuation has evolved and consider several ZC curves which are tenor based (i.e., each curve is built using instruments, like Forward Rate Agreement (FRA), with the same tenor).
-Then, which curve should be chosen as a tradable num\'{e}raire available for the whole interest rates market?
-In Remark \ref{remtaux}, we show by a text-book no-arbitrage argument that if one assume the existence of ZC bonds traded in the whole market for all maturities, then there should not co-exist the FRA of different tenors.
-We address this issue by assuming that there is a tradable num\'eraire for each tenor $\tau$ (the ZC of tenor $\tau$) which allows to deflate only the instruments of tenor $\tau$.
-Here, the submarket of tenor $\tau$ consists only in the instruments having tenor $\tau$ and we model the case where there is no one num\'{e}raire available for trading to every submarkets.
-We find that in general, it is not possible to identify a common risk-neutral measure, as usually assumed in practice and in the literature (see \cite{GrbacRunggaldier16} and \cite{CuchieroFontanaGnoatto16} and the references therein).
-Nevertheless, we prove in Example \ref{exple} that this is true when the spreads between the different submarkets are deterministic (and in particular when there is a common num\'eraire).
-Note that the existence of a common martingale measure in the post-crisis market is justified by some FTAP in \cite{FGGS} assuming that the overnight indexed swap ZC bounds are freely tradable for all maturities.
-The authors also show the existence of martingale measures for a given num\'{e}raire assuming that this num\'{e}raire is traded.
+Since 2007, significant spreads are observed between the zero-coupon (ZC) curves associated to different frequencies (or tenors) and the market practice for interest rate swap valuation has evolved and consider several ZC curves which are tenor based.
+This means that each curve is build using instruments, like Forward Rate Agreement (FRA), with the same tenor.
+In Section \ref{remtaux}, we show by a text-book no-arbitrage argument that if one assume the existence of ZC bonds traded in the whole market for all maturities, then there should not co-exist the FRA of different tenors.
+This justifies why one should not assume that there is a tradable num\'{e}raire available for the entire interest rate multicurve market.